Sanghren/avalanche-hardhat-fork-tutorial/README.md

 dotenv.config();
 ```

-I won't go over in details about those, just notice that we use `typechain`, which is a tool that create types from
+I won't go over in details about those, just notice that we use `typechain`, which is a tool that generate automatically
-solidity contract.
+typescript bindings for Smart contracts.
+Basically it means that, when we instantiate an object corresponding to a Solidity contract, we will have full typings, auto completion.
+It will save you a lot of time and help you write better code.

 In the snippet below we can see the `beforeEach` function that will run before each test case we write in this file.